 This step is very important to get a quick update on Dynamics 365 agreements statuses.
-If we dont perform this action, the integration will work but the agreement statuses will not be updated immediately after the agreement is signed.
+If we dont perform this action, the integration will work, but the agreement statuses will not be updated immediately after the agreement is signed.

-This is a long process and explained well in the user guide to the Microsoft Dynamics 365 installation guide.
+This is a long process and is explained well in the user guide to the Microsoft Dynamics 365 installation guide.

 Finally, the get started checklist

 Now that the installation is complete, and from the Adobe Sign app, we will see the get started checklist under the admin settings page.

 - Activate and set up Adobe Sign (Checked)

 - Set up the first Data Mapping (Unchecked yet until the first data map is created.)

 - Set up the first Template (Unchecked yet until the first template is created.)

 Start using and testing the Adobe Sign for Microsoft Dynamics 365 trial